LFilipePacheco/LFilipePacheco/README.md

-Pre-Bologna university degree in **Zootechnical Engineering** (Animal Science and Engineering), comprising four and a half years of coursework followed by a professional internship.
+Pre-Bologna university degree in **Zootechnical Engineering** (Animal Science and Engineering), comprising four and a half years of coursework followed by a final internship involving an applied study.

 Master’s degree in **Tools and Techniques Supporting Rural Development** (*Mestrado em Instrumentos e Técnicas de Apoio ao Desenvolvimento Rural*).